sea-kg/ctf01d/README.md

 Where

 * {HOST} - host or ip, where jury system started
-* {PORT} - scoreboard/flag port, where jury system started
+* {PORT} - configured scoreboard/flag port of the jury system

 ### Service statuses